2-Aminoisobutyric acid

-Synthesis
+Synthesis and structure

-In the laboratory, 2-aminoisobutyric acid may be prepared from acetone cyanohydrin, by reaction with ammonia followed by hydrolysis.
+2-Aminoisobutyric acid can be prepared from acetone cyanohydrin, by reaction with ammonia followed by hydrolysis.

-Industrial scale synthesis could be achieved by the selective hydroamination of methacrylic acid, although this specific reaction has not been reported.
+The compound is not chiral, unlike most amino acids.
+It is a strong helix inducer in peptides due to Thorpe–Ingold effect of its gem-dimethyl group.
+Oligomers of Aib form 3_{10} helices.

 Biological activity

 2-Aminoisobutyric acid is not one of the proteinogenic amino acids and is rather rare in nature (cf. non-proteinogenic amino acids).
-It is a strong helix inducer in peptides due to Thorpe–Ingold effect of its gem-dimethyl group.
-Oligomers of AIB form 3_{10} helices.
+In the context of cell-free protein synthesis 2-aminoisobutyric acid is compatible with ribosomal elongation of peptide synthesis.
+Flexizymes and an engineered tRNA body enhance the affinity of aminoacylated Aib-tRNA species to elongation factor P. The result was an increased incorporation of Aib into peptides in a cell free translation system.
+Iqbal et al.. used an alternative approach of creating an editing deficient valine—tRNA ligase to synthesize aminoacylated Aib-tRNA^{Val}.
+The aminoacylated tRNA was subsequently used in a cell-free translation system to yield Aib-containing peptides.

-Ribosomal incorporation into peptides
+Other occurrences

-2-Aminoisobutyric acid is compatible with ribosomal elongation of peptide synthesis.
-Katoh et al. used flexizymes and an engineered tRNA body to enhance the affinity of aminoacylated AIB-tRNA species to elongation factor P. The result was an increased incorporation of AIB into peptides in a cell free translation system.
-Iqbal et al.. used an alternative approach of creating an editing deficient valine—tRNA ligase to synthesize aminoacylated AIB-tRNA^{Val}.
-The aminoacylated tRNA was subsequently used in a cell-free translation system to yield AIB-containing peptides.
+Aib has been found in meteorites and some antibiotics of fungal origin, such as alamethicin and some lantibiotics.